Lew Wasserman: Last years

-Death

 Wasserman died of complications from a stroke in Beverly Hills in 2002 and was interred in Hillside Memorial Park in Culver City.
 He was honored posthumously with the 2,349th star on the Hollywood Walk of Fame on October 5, 2007.

 Personal life

 Wasserman was married to Edith "Edie" Beckerman, who was also Jewish.
 They had one child, a daughter, Lynne Kay Wasserman.
 Lynne married MCA agent Ron Leif with whom she had a daughter, Carol Ann Leif; they later divorced.
 In 1970, Lynne married stockbroker Jack Meyerowitz.
 They changed their name to Myers and had a son, Casey Wasserman.
 This marriage also ended in divorce.
 Casey carries on the family name in the agency business, the Wasserman Media Group (WMG), which he started in 1998.
-He is also acting President and Chief Executive Officer of the Wasserman Foundation, a charitable organization founded by the Wassermans in 1952 in Beverly Hills.
+He is also acting president and chief executive officer of the Wasserman Foundation, a charitable organization founded by the Wassermans in 1952 in Beverly Hills.
 Actress Jamie Lee Curtis was his goddaughter.

 Wasserman's granddaughter, Carol Ann Leif, is a stand-up comedian.

 Wasserman's widow, Edie, died on August 18, 2011, at the age of 95.

 In popular culture

-Wasserman was portrayed by Stewart Bick in the 2003 TV film The Reagans, by David Eisner in the 2002 CBS film Martin and Lewis, and by Michael Stuhlbarg in Hitchcock (2012).
-Wasserman was also the subject of a biography film entitled The Last Mogul in 2005 by director Barry Avrich.
+Wasserman was portrayed by David Eisner in the CBS film Martin and Lewis (2002), by Stewart Bick in the TV film The Reagans (2003), and by Michael Stuhlbarg in Hitchcock (2012).
+Wasserman was also the subject of the biography film The Last Mogul (2005).